 For any amateur photographer or backyard birder, it seems like a pretty daunting task.
 The speed at which the timid Ruby-Crowned Kinglets fly in, grab a bite to eat and then disappear into the brush is absolutely astounding.
-For weeks I struggled to snap a few photos that were even shareable to the public!
+For weeks I struggled to snap a few photos that were even remotely shareable to the general public!
 I am of the opinion that these Ruby-Crowned Kinglets are actually just teasing me and other photographers.

 The funny thing is that while we carry bird food and mealworms out to the feeders in the morning, the Kinglet will often fly right next to us and perch on the deck railing...
 As if to say "thanks for the food, human!".
 However, as soon as the camera comes out...
 Poof, they are gone!